chuanqisun/htmaa-2025/src/posts/week-10/index.md

 >
 > -- Texas BBQ pitmasters

 Low layer height and slow ironing did the trick.
-I observed much better interior layers thaks to concentric infill:
+I observed much better interior layers thanks to concentric infill:

 ![Ironing and concentric infill](./media/v4-01.webp) **Ironing and concentric infill in action**

 Here is the full mold using the ironing and concentric infill settings.
-Unfortunately, the 3D printer had some issue extruding consistently despite my tuning of temperature.
+Unfortunately, the 3D printer had some issues extruding consistently despite my tuning of the temperature.
 It was not as good as my characterization test from another printer.

 ![Ironed mold](./media/v5-01.webp)
 **Ironed mold, sub-optimal surface and rough wall texture**